 Once you apply for the Express Entry program and are found to be eligible, you have to demonstrate language proficiency in either English or French.

 Your Express Entry application may not be successful if you have a criminal history, serious health issues, any past record of organized crime, or any record of human rights violations.
 Even if any of your family members have been barred from entering Canada, then it will also bar you from immigrating to Canada.
 The immigration system in Canada is pretty strict.

 One can also become eligible for the Express Entry program if a particular Canadian province nominates a skilled worker for permanent residency under the Provincial Nomination Program (PNP program).
 Most provinces throughout Canada have their own immigration programs.
 To find out more, you have to visit the website of each province.

-Quebec Skilled Workers Program
+What is the Quebec Skilled Workers Program?

 Quebec has its own immigration program which is outside the ambit of the Express Entry program.
 This program is called the Quebec Skilled Workers Program.
 It is designed to attract skilled professionals and educated students to Montreal and other cities in Quebec.

 QSWP also used a points system like the Express Entry system.
 The rating of points for various attributes is a bit different, but the principle is the same.
 It is based on factors like language proficiency, educational qualifications, family ties in Quebec, work experience, etc.

 In order to apply, you have to fill out an online application and then allow some time for the immigration officials to determine your eligibility.
 If you are deemed eligible, then a CSQ will be granted which can then be used to apply for a permanent residency.

 Can I get Citizenship via investment?